Wolf-Dieter Montag: Sports administrator

 Montag became the chief physician for the German Ice Skating Union, and the German Ice Sport Federation in 1972.
 In these roles he oversaw medical concerns for figure skating events hosted in Germany; which included the 1973 European Figure Skating Championships, the 1980 World Figure Skating Championships, and the 1983 European Figure Skating Championships.
 He was the team doctor for the West Germany men's national ice hockey team, and the primary physician for West German athletes at the 1972, 1976, and 1980 Winter Olympics.

 Montag served as president of the German Ice Skating Union from 1980 to 1996.
 In 1980, he opened the West German national figure skating training center in Oberstdorf.
 He presided over the 1983 European Figure Skating Championships hosted in Dortmund, and served as vice-president of the German Ice Sports Federation in 1988.
 He also acted as head of delegation for West Germany at the 1984 Winter Olympics, and led the West German delegation in figure skating at the 1988 Winter Olympics, the 1991 World Figure Skating Championships, and the 1995 European Figure Skating Championships.

 From 1974 to 1984, Montag acted as the medical advisor to the International Skating Union, which included overseeing medical concerns at the European Figure Skating Championships, the World Figure Skating Championships, and speed skating at the 1980 Winter Olympics.
 He advised against starting the races over 1500 m in distance at the outdoor James B. Sheffield Olympic Skating Rink in 1980, when temperatures dropped below -20 C and exposed athletes to frostbite.

 From 1975 to 1998, Montag served as the Chief Medical Officer (CMO) of the International Ice Hockey Federation (IIHF).
 He oversaw medical concerns at all Ice Hockey World Championships, and many of the corresponding Ice Hockey World Junior Championships during his tenure.
 At the 1978 IIHF general congress, he advocated for full face protection on hockey helmets for players, to reduce face and eye injuries at the World Junior Championships.
-Canadian doctor Mark Aubry followed Montag as the new CMO for the IIHF in 1998.
+He also oversaw doping in sport testing for IIHF events.
+Canadian doctor Mark Aubry followed Montag as the CMO for the IIHF in 1998.

 Montag was a member of the medical committee for the International Olympic Committee (IOC) at all Summer and Winter Olympic Games from 1972 to 2002.
 He was part of the IOC commission for women's sport, the IOC's commission to control doping in sport, and coordinating committee for the 1998 Winter Olympics in Nagano.
 He also raised concerns at the 1992 Winter Olympics regarding the 1200 m elevation difference between the Olympic Village in Brides-les-Bains and the Méribel Ice Palace, with respect to the endurance of the hockey players.